hapax/hapax.github.io/assets/teaching.md

 <i>Eadem mutato resurgo.</i>
 </span>

-This means "Although changed, I shall arise the same".
+This translates to "Although changed, I shall arise the same".
 In a carving snafu, an Archimedean ($r = C\phi$) rather than a logarithmic spiral was inscribed next to it!